nickchanhk01/insomnia-plugin-event-team/README.md

-# insomnia-plugin-auth-jwt
+# insomnia-plugin-event-team

-## environment variable
+## Add a `Event-Team-Token` header

+Target API: EC general backend

-add these fields into your environment config to enable the plugin
+add these fields into your environment config to enable the this behaviour

 ```json5
 "EC_ADD_EVENT_TOKEN": {